7 Marketing Techniques That Generated 1,472 Sales-Qualified Leads In 90 Days

 First, let's define a sales-qualified lead (SQL).

-An SQL has been qualified by the Marketing (accurate firmographic, contact data and some indication of interest in our service) and contacted by the Sales that resulted in a disposition to follow up with the prospect within 10 days.
+An SQL has been qualified by Marketing (accurate firmographic data, contact data and some indication of interest in our service) and contacted by Sales that resulted in a disposition to follow up with the prospect within 10 days.